openkfw/TruBudget/doc/wiki/User-Guide/Projects/Subproject.md

    - "Comment": A little description or comment refering to the subproject
    - "Organization": Organization that the budget belongs to
    - "Currency": The currency of the organization's budget
-   - "Amount": The amount of the organization's budget

-6. Add the budget of the organization by clicking the "+" symbol
+6. Add the projected budget of the organization by clicking the "+" symbol
    ![create a  project](../../uploads/Screenshots/add_subproject_2.jpeg)
    After this, the entered budget will appear on the screen
    ![create a  project](../../uploads/Screenshots/add_subproject_3.jpeg)